manv6/testerloop-core/README.md

 ## Testerloop CLI

 The Testerloop CLI is a command line tool that will allow you to run your tests and send the results to the Testerloop App.
-Detailed installation instructions can be found in the repo [here](https://github.com/testerloop/testerloop-cli/tree/multitenant).
+Detailed installation instructions can be found in the repo [here](https://github.com/testerloop/testerloop-cli/tree/open-source).

-_#TODO - this currently points to the `multitenant` branch, but will be updated to `main` once the app is open sourced._
+_#TODO - this currently points to the `open-source` branch, but will be updated to `main` once the app is open sourced._

 ## Testerloop Cypress Reporter Plugin